Middle School Curriculum Guide

 - 6TH GRADE FOUNDATION IN VISUAL ARTS (615 S-1) (610 S-2) — Grade 6, Semester

-In this studio course, students learn the mechanical and perceptual skills necessary to translate their creative ideas into a variety of media.
-Famous works of art and essential design elements are the basis for helping students compose and evaluate their artistic expression.
+In this studio course, students learn to refine and control their craftsmanship over their artistic skills necessary to translate their creative ideas into a variety of media.
+Current art trends blended with timeless genres of art and essential design elements are the basis for helping students compose and evaluate their artistic expression.
 Two-dimensional and three-dimensional projects will be assigned.
-Grading is based primarily on a student’s skill progression, completion of projects, studio practices, and accuracy of applied concepts.
+Grading is based primarily on a student’s skill progression, completion of projects, studio etiquette, and accuracy of applied concepts.

 Prerequisite: Beginning Drawing and Painting Teacher recommendation required.